When you live with addiction, going into rehab does not guarantee that you will stay sober.

 - Medications, alcohol or other items.

-There are many ways to cope and handle triggers
+There are many ways to cope and handle triggers, such as:

 If your addiction had any personal or legal repercussions, using again can provide additional negative consequences.
 Make a list of any personal or legal consequences of substance abuse that you could face and consider whether using again is worth facing them.